Stereocilia (inner ear): Morphology

-Resembling hair-like projections, the stereocilia are arranged in bundles of 30-300.
+Resembling hair-like projections, the stereocilia are arranged in bundles of 30–300.
 Within the bundles the stereocilia are often lined up in several rows of increasing height, similar to a staircase.
 At the core of these hair-like stereocilia are rigid cross-linked actin filaments, which can renew every 48 hours.
-These actin filaments face their positive ends at the tips of the stereocilia and their negative ends at the base and can be up to 120 micrometres in length.
+These actin filaments face their positive ends at the tips of the stereocilia and their negative ends at the base and can be up to 120 micrometers in length.
 Filamentous structures, called tip links, connect the tips of stereocilia in adjacent rows in the bundles.
 The tip links are made up of nearly vertical fine filaments that run upward from the top end of a shorter stereocilia to its taller neighbor.
 Tip links are analogous to tiny springs, which, when stretched, open cation selective channels thus allowing ions to flow across the cell membrane into the hair cells.
 They also are involved in the force transmission across the bundle and the maintenance of the hair bundle structure.